This Congresswoman Wants Women on Capitol Hill to Say #MeToo

-A Democratic congresswoman joined the chorus of women sharing stories of sexual harassment and assault on Friday via the #metoo movement.
+A Democratic congresswoman joined the chorus sharing stories of sexual harassment and assault on Friday via the #metoo movement.

 Rep. Jackie Speier of California posted a video on YouTube and Twitter in which she claims a Congressional chief of staff "held my face, kissed me, and stuck his tongue in my mouth" when she was working as a staffer.